-Mayor Catherine Pugh Is Expected To Resign.
-So What’s Next?
+Catherine Pugh Resigned As Baltimore’s Mayor.
+So Now What?

 -

-- Baltimore Mayor Catherine Pugh To Resign Thursday, Report Says
+- Baltimore Mayor Catherine Pugh Resigns

+- Maryland Reacts To Catherine Pugh’s Resignation, Looks Ahead To Future Mayor Jack Young

 - A Look Into Mayor Catherine Pugh’s Political Career Leading Up To Recent Controversy